maxlayn1/maxlayn1.github.io/index.md

 # Education

-idk yet
+will add later

-# maybe add a cool img here idk?
+# will add a cool picture ive taken myself here at a later date

 lkafdklfsdohk